2020 Best Buy Credit Card Review – WalletHub Editors

 Furthermore, it’s important to reiterate that neither the 5% regular earning rate nor the 10% first-purchase bonus (which applies to a purchase of any amount) is compatible with promotional financing offers.
 You pick one or the other: rewards or promotional financing.

 - Up To 2% Back Elsewhere With The Best Buy Visa: If you get approved for the Best Buy Visa Credit Card, meaning you have at least good credit, you will be able to earn Best Buy rewards while buying items from other merchants.
-You’ll get a 1% base rate (1 point per $2 spent) that jumps to 2% (1 point per $1 spent) for purchases made at restaurants, bars, grocery stores and gas stations and at 3% (1.5 points per $1 spent) for purchases made at membership clubs (sports, recreation, athletic), golf courses, and sporting goods stores.
+You’ll get a 1% base rate (1 point per $2 spent) that jumps to 2% (1 point per $1 spent) for purchases made at restaurants, bars, grocery stores and at 3% (1.5 points per $1 spent) for purchases made at gas stations.

 Likelihood Of No Annual Fee: Perhaps the most important feature of Best Buy’s credit cards, the lack of a fixed cost allows you to use Best Buy plastic to supplement an everyday rewards or 0% credit card without guilt.
 It also makes the Best Buy® Store Card a suitable choice for fruitful, cost-effective credit building.